PawseySC/container-workflows/_episodes/04-long-running-services.md

 ### Start a Jupyter web server using a container ###

-How would you use the container image `jupyter/scipy-notebook` to start a Jupyter webserver with container name `jupyter`?
+How would you use the container image `jupyter/scipy-notebook` to start a Jupyter webserver?

+A couple of extra requirements:

+* assign the name `jupyter` to the container
+* map the current host working directory as `/home/jovyan/data`

 Some hints: